humanaiconvention/ctm-monitor/README.md

 | `npm run verify` | Aggregate: lint + typecheck + build + security audit.
 Fails fast on any error. |
 | `npm run security:audit` | Production dependency vulnerability scan, JSON output to `audit.json`. |
 | `npm run verify:deployed` | Compare deployed site hash vs baseline (see integrity section). |

+### Navigation & Pages

+The web app now includes a dedicated `Learn More` page (`/learn-more`) which centralizes the formerly home‑page Mission and Vision content.

+Routing is handled client‑side via `react-router-dom@6`:

+Routes:
+- `/` – Landing experience (hero, dynamic quotes, participation & coming soon sections).
+- `/learn-more` – Mission, Vision narrative, and pillars (Ethical Infrastructure, Participatory Data, Science- & Culture- informed Research).

+The home hero includes a "Learn more" call‑to‑action that performs client navigation without a full reload.
+When adding new sections that warrant deeper explanation, prefer expanding the `/learn-more` page rather than bloating the landing screen; keep initial interaction fast and focused.

+Styling: Reuses the global hero background treatment with a leaner height and glass‑elevated pillar cards.
+Classes defined at the bottom of `web/src/App.css` under the `/* === Learn More Page Styles === */` marker.

+If you introduce additional pages:
+1. Create a component in `web/src/pages/`.
+2. Add a `<Route path="/new" element={<NewPage/>} />` to `web/src/main.tsx`.
+3. Add a CTA or navigation element in the hero or footer.
+4. Track a `page_view` event manually if the component triggers significant lazy content (current initialization already fires a page_view on load & navigation change events can be wired similarly).

+Analytics: The existing `page_view` event on initial load covers the root route.
+For future SSR or route-change tracking, consider adding a `useEffect` in each page component to emit `trackEvent({ category:'navigation', action:'page_view', label: location.pathname })`.

 Formatting: Prettier config lives at `.prettierrc.json`; keep stylistic overrides minimal to reduce churn.
 CI should use `npm run format:check` to enforce consistency without auto-committing.